johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/integration/software_integration.md

 3. Detecting refactorings
 4. Detecting refactorings in the conflicting region

-The above steps are explained in detail in **Section 3: Methodology** of the paper [REFMERGE: REFACTORING-AWARE OPERATIONBASED MERGING](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8668012&tag=1)
+The above steps are explained in detail in **Section 3: Methodology** of the paper [Are Refactorings to Blame?
+An Empirical Study of Refactorings in Merge Conflicts](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=8668012&tag=1)

 You could also export the sql structure from the database and reverse engineer the ER diagram.
 Understand how the different tables are interconnected